When Will You Celebrate Independence?

-This weekend, as a nation, we will celebrate being a great country that believes in and promotes freedom for all.
+This week, as a nation, we will celebrate being a great country that believes in and promotes freedom for all.
 Since our nation’s birth, the Declaration of Independence has promoted the rights to life, liberty, and the pursuit of happiness.
 And together, we’ve made incredible progress towards making these inevitable rights – a reality.

 On Independence Day, we celebrate the people who make up our country.
 We celebrate equality and opportunity.
 We celebrate the relentless efforts of those who have fought – and those still fighting.
 We celebrate freedom.